Best Online Master’s Degrees in: English Literature

 Building a Career

 While many graduates will pursue careers in teaching, English literature majors are equipped with strong critical-thinking and communications skills, making them valuable to a variety of employers.
 A few possible career options include journalism, publishing, public relations, or media.
 For those hoping to teach at the college or university level, a Ph.D. is required.
 However, some two-year colleges will hire instructors with only a master’s degree.

 The demand for postsecondary teachers is expected to increase by 17% over the projection period of 2010 to 2020, according to the U.S. Bureau of Labor Statistics (BLS).
 This is slightly faster than the projected growth of 14% for jobs overall during that timeframe.
-In 2011, the mean annual wage for English language and literature teachers was $68,760.
+The mean annual wage for English language and literature teachers was $68,760.
 Instructors at technical and trade schools earned a mean annual wage of $51,010, according to the BLS.
 Please keep in mind, though, that actual starting salaries and available positions can vary based on level of experience, education, location, the specific employer, and the general economic climate.